dev-jam/opensesame-toolbox/README.md

     python opensesame-questionnaire-processor <source_folder> [<target_folder>]

-In linux with Python 2 set to default, "python3" has to be used as cmd instead of "python".
+In linux where Python 2 is default, <python3> has to be used as cmd instead of <python>
 To use the CLI method it is required the questionnaires originate from the OpenSesame Experiment Manager or contain the same column names in the log files.